Latest Posts

 Data Request Policy

 Colleges and units may submit a data request to obtain information regarding audiences or general student trends.
-Data Request Restrictions Requested data should be about the college or academic unit's audience, or general student trends Requested data and reports will be presented in Tableau or in a live Slate report Data will not be exported from Slate unless absolutely necessary.
-This protects student data and ensures information is as recent [...]
+Data Request Restrictions Requested data should be about the college or academic unit's audience, or general student trends.
+Data requests should present efficient solutions to straightforward problems or questions.
+They should not be used to create specialized workarounds to solve niche problems.
+Requested data and reports will be presented in Tableau or in [...]

-Marketing Plan Requirements Before each admissions cycle, colleges and other strategic partners are required to submit a comprehensive marketing plan to OUAContact@illinois.edu by August 1.
+Marketing Plan Requirements Before each admissions cycle, colleges and other strategic partners are required to submit a comprehensive marketing plan to the Office of Communications for Enrollment Management by August 1.
 Marketing plans are shared with the R&Y Network and reviewed by Enrollment Management.
 Not only does this allow for transparency, but it also optimizes coordination of activity.
-Communication Plan Requirements Before each admissions cycle, colleges and other strategic partners are required to submit a communications [...]
+Learn more about marketing plans, including the Office of Undergraduate Admissions marketing [...]

 Program Explorer Edit Policy

-Texting Requirements All text messages should be sent via Slate, in cooperation with the Office of Enrollment Management.
+Requirements All text messages should be sent via Slate in cooperation with the Office of Enrollment Management.
 This ensures that student statuses are up to date, reduces the risk of texts being filtered as spam, and enables centralized metrics and functional tracking.
-The unit sending the text message must have staff online for at least two hours after sending a text message to handle responses.
-Communication expectations with text [...]
+The college/unit sending the text message must have staff online for at least two hours after sending a text message to handle responses, since communication expectations with text [...]

-Program Explorer We present our programs of study through an interface called Program Explorer.
+We present our programs of study through an interface called the Program Explorer.
 This tool allows students to see what we offer and learn more about each program of interest.
-Some of the program information comes directly from data sources, however some information is provided by the college.
-You can read more about this within our policy for editing major information within the Program Explorer.
-If you have a [...]
+Some program explorer information comes directly from data sources; however, some information is provided by the college.
+You can read more about what information colleges can edit within the Program Explorer on our policy page.
+If you have program [...]

 10 Tips for Creating Effective Emails